Hangar-31/atlantamusicians.com/src/pages/member-benefits.md

   - type: section_content_text
     text: "Use local 148-462’s rehearsal hall free of charge during business hours.
       Our large space can accommodate a chamber orchestra.
-A Steinway grand piano, drum set, and PA system are provided. "
+A Steinway grand piano, drum set, and PA system are provided.
+Email for more information: office@atlantamusicians.com"
   - type: section_content_images
     list:
       - image: /assets/20231003_113507.jpg